aiven/aiven-docs/docs/products/mysql/howto/enable-slow-queries.md

 You can identify inefficient or time-consuming queries by enabling [slow query log](https://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html) in your Aiven for MySQL® service.
-In this article, you\'ll find out how to enable slow queries in your Aiven for MySQL service.
+In this article, you'll find out how to enable slow queries in your Aiven for MySQL service.

 :::warning
-Since the output of the slow query log is written to the `mysql.slow_log` table on a particular server (of the service or its replica), the slow query logging is not supported on read-only replicas, which don\'t allow any writes.
+Since the output of the slow query log is written to the `mysql.slow_log` table on a particular server (of the service or its replica), the slow query logging is not supported on read-only replicas, which don't allow any writes.
 :::

 ## Prerequisites